| Program start date | Application deadline |

 Bachelor of Theology

-The Bachelor of Theology from Charles Sturt University is a comprehensive course that equips students for Christian ministry or leadership, fostering a deep understanding of theology and its applications.
+The Bachelor of Theology from Charles Sturt University is a comprehensive course that equips students for Christian ministry or leadership, broadening their horizons and fostering a deeper understanding of theology.
 The course is theologically and biblically rich, vocationally oriented, and integrated with practical experience.

 Key Information